Alabama – Alabama State University

 DeVry University has a bad name and ranked last in almost all states (since it’s an online school).
 It has a physical location in Illinois, so this is why it’s ranked as the worst in this state.
-In Illinois, the campus has a 20.6% graduation rate, over $30,000 in debt per student, and a high default rate—we couldn’t find the exact number for just this campus.
+In Illinois, the campus has a 20.6% graduation rate, leaving students with over $30,000 in loan debt.

 Indiana – Indiana University – Northwest

 Indiana University – Northwest has some pretty great professors, but it still has some stuff to work on.
 The average graduation rate is 28%, and only around 9% of students actually graduate on time.

 On top of that, students usually walk away with almost $22,000 in loans.
 However, it isn't all bad.
 The good news is that the median salary is $36,300, which is higher than some others on this list.

 You’d think Iowa would be cheaper than others on the list, but nope.
 Waldorf University is over market, and students usually end up with $27,804 in debt.
 The good news is that the median salary is $37,800, but that doesn’t stop 9.7% defaulting on their loans.